vtsukur/take-a-REST/README.md

             at org.codehaus.groovy.runtime.callsite.AbstractCallSite.call(AbstractCallSite.java:112)
             at org.gradle.api.plugins.tomcat.internal.ShutdownMonitor.run(ShutdownMonitor.groovy:75)

-This exception refers to a memory leak that is relevant for redeployment scenario.
+This exception refers to a memory leak actual for redeployment scenario.
 Read more about it [here](http://stackoverflow.com/questions/7788280/memory-leak-when-redeploying-application-in-tomcat) and [here](http://stackoverflow.com/questions/9992526/what-are-these-warnings-in-catalina-out)

-This is NOT a severe problem for the purpose of this example project and it does not affect status of the build.
+This is NOT a severe problem for the purpose of this example project.
+It does not affect status of the build.
-Successful build should finish with 0 process exit code and `BUILD SUCCESSFUL` message (usually seen BEFORE `NullPointerException`).
+Successful build should finish with 0 process exit code and `BUILD SUCCESSFUL` message, usually seen right BEFORE `NullPointerException`.

 # Setting up Project in IntelliJ IDEA